-It can be extremely lucrative but it can also be very frustrating if you start out on the wrong foot.
+It can be extremely lucrative but it can also be very frustrating when you start trading if you start out on the wrong foot.
 We’ve identified the 8 major pitfalls that you should avoid if you want to have a successful trading career.

 1. Training by companies or people with ‘no real market’ experience.